codefellows/seattle-201d8/class-10-js_debugging-more_css_layout/lab/README.md

 ---

-Submit: You'll be committing regularly and working on branches for additional Git practice.
-Submit the link to your most recent pull request into the Canvas assignment.
+**Submit:** You'll be committing regularly and working on branches for additional Git practice.
+Submit the link to your most recent pull request into the Canvas assignment, and also a link to the deployment of the page that you built the HTML for.

 ### This assignment is due at 11:59p Sunday night!!!